zilishen/documentation/content/nginx/admin-guide/monitoring/usage-tracking.md

 ## Overview

-With NGINX Management Suite Instance Manager, you can track and report on your NGINX product usage; this is often required for commercial programs such as the [F5 Flex Consumption Program](https://www.f5.com/products/get-f5/flex-consumption-program).
-Once you've set up Instance Manager, you can configure your NGINX products to begin reporting.
-You can then view your deployments and track their usage over time.
-When you [apply a JSON Web Token]({{< relref "nms/installation/add-license.md#apply-jwt-license" >}}) from MyF5 to Instance Manager, you can send usage reports to F5 on a regular basis or on-demand when needed.
+NGINX Management Suite Instance Manager makes it easy to track and report your NGINX product usage.
+You may be expected to report this information to F5 if you're enrolled in a commercial program, such as the [F5 Flex Consumption Program](https://www.f5.com/products/get-f5/flex-consumption-program).

+Start by installing NGINX Instance Manager on a dedicated host.
+Then configure your NGINX deployments for reporting.
+After your deployments have registered with Instance Manager, you can view and track your usage over time from the web interface.
+If you [apply a JSON Web Token]({{< relref "nms/installation/add-license.md#apply-jwt-license" >}}) as a license for Instance Manager, you can send usage reports to F5 on a regular basis or on-demand when needed.

 ## Install NGINX Instance Manager on a dedicated host {#install-instance-manager}